pdfernhout/narrafirma/wordpress-plugin/README.md

 #### Step 3: Copy the files to your WordPress installation

-After you have doen the previus two steps, setting the files into WordPress can be done either by copying them, symbolicly linking from the WordPress plugin direcotry to the source code, or by making them into a zip file and extracting them.
+After you have done the previous two steps, setting the files into WordPress can be done either by copying them, symbolically linking from the WordPress plugin directory to the source code, or by making them into a zip file and extracting them.

-If you copied the webapp directory under nararfirma, then it should be straighforward to copy all that to the WordPress' wordpress-plugin directory using a stanadard copy command.
+If you copied the webapp directory under narrafirma, then it should be straightforward to copy all that to the WordPress' wordpress-plugin directory using a standard copy command.
 You would need to be sure the copied files have permissions or a owner such that they can be read by your web server.

 The following rsync command may be useful when testing the WordPress plugin if you have set up a symbolic link in the narrafirma directory to the webapp directory.